Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 For an example of its use, see § 12.12

-## 8.7 Module parameters
+## 8.7 Module and program parameters
 ### 8.7.1 Definition and use
-In § 6.1.3 we already encountered the ENABLE_ASSERT module parameter from _Basic_, which by default enables assert debugging (see § 20.1.2).
+In § 6.1.3 we already encountered the ENABLE_ASSERT program parameter from _Basic_, which by default enables assert debugging (see § 20.1.2).
-A **module parameter** is a parameter defined in and set by a module, like `ENABLE_ASSERT := true` in _Basic_.
+A **module or program parameter** is a parameter defined in and set by a module, like `ENABLE_ASSERT := true` in _Basic_.
 Here is its definition at the start of _Basic/module.jai_:
 `#module_parameters () (ENABLE_ASSERT := true);`
 Code that imports this parameter can decide to change its value.
 This is done in the import line:
 `#import "Basic"()(ENABLE_ASSERT=false);`
+The 1st list contains the module parameters: they only have module scope, so they are only active within the imported module.
+Basic has no module parameters, that's why the 1st list is empty: ()
+The 2nd list (to which for example ENABLE_ASSERT belongs) is a program parameter valid in the whole program: all submodules use those values for the parameters.

 In fact, module _Basic_ has several module parameters:
 `#module_parameters () (MEMORY_DEBUGGER := false, ENABLE_ASSERT := true, REPLACEMENT_INTERFACE: $I/interface Memory_Debugger_Interface = Memory_Debugger_Interface, VISUALIZE_MEMORY_DEBUGGER := true);`